slash-segmentation/CHM/python/README.md

 is considered a positive label.
 The inputs and labels are matched up in the order they are given and paired images must be the same size.

 The model is given as a path to a file for where to save the model to.
-Additional files will be created next to that file that have a similar name.
-These files must be kept with the model file itself.
 If the option `-r` is also specified and the path already contains (part of) a Python model, then the model is run in 'restart' mode.
-In restart mode, the previous model is examained and as much of it is reused as possible.
+In restart mode, the previous model is examined and as much of it is reused as possible.
 This is useful for when a previous attempt failed partway through or when desiring to add additional stages or levels to a model.
 If the filters are changed from the original model, any completed stages/levels will not use the new filters but new stages/levels will.
 The input images and labels must be the same when restarting.

-**Note:** while the training process is running several temporary files are saved in a folder that has the same path as the model but with "-temp" appended to it.
+**Note:** while the training process is running several temporary files are saved in the same folder.
 If the training process crashes (for example due to insufficient memory) then this folder will not be cleaned up automatically.
 It can be manually removed and will be recreated as necessary if running in restart mode.
 It can become fairly large (100+ MiB).
 Without this folder models should only be 10-20 MiB.

 The default number of stages and levels are 2 and 4 respectively.
 They can be set using `-S #` and `-L #` respectively.
 The number of stages must be at least 2 while the number of levels must be at